 The company registration process through Estonia Business Registry can be completed online, without the need to physically be in the office.
 The founders of the company must have their Estonian E-resident ID at the time of company registration.

-The Estonia Public Limited Company (AS) should be registered with at least one founding member and at minimum 3 persons of the supervisory board when it is time to register registration.
+The Estonia Public Limited Company (AS) should be registered with at least one founding member and at least 3 persons of the supervisory board when it is time to register

 The minimum share capital needed in a private-liability corporation (OU) for Estonia amounts to EUR2,500.
 The capital required for the registration of a public limited corporation (AS) can be as high as EUR25,000.